vendia/blog/posts/2021-10-12-open-beta-changes.md

 GraphQL is a primary interface for Vendia Share clients - both synchronous and asynchronous - and making that interface as simple, consistent, and descriptive as possible is our goal.

 Vendia Share accepts a user-provided [data model](https://www.vendia.net/docs/share/data-modeling) and generates a GraphQL interface as part of [Uni creation](https://www.vendia.net/docs/share/uni-creation).
-The generated GraphQL interface includes [GraphQL types](https://graphql.org/learn/schema/) that reflect the properties provided in the user-provided data model _as well as_ Vendia-provided types related to Node and Uni settings and features.
+The generated GraphQL API includes [GraphQL types](https://graphql.org/learn/schema/) that reflect the properties provided in the user-provided data model _as well as_ Vendia-provided types related to Node and Uni settings and features.

 The combination of a user-provided data model and Vendia-provided types can, in certain situations, result in type collisions.
 Further, as more customers adopt more complex data models, we increase the risk of type collisions.